 The Lee County, Florida metal hopper cars were inspected after approximately 2.5 years following the 1994 deployment.
 The group of 16 cars that were stacked in 90 feet of water did not show any signs of structural damage or weakening of the welds due to hydrodynamic or other forces.
 The reef was very productive, providing habitat for large goliath grouper, gag, and large schools (100+) of gray snapper.
-A total of 19 species was identified on the reef.
+A total of 19 species were identified on the reef.
 Observations indicated that the stability and complexity of this type of reef material was moderate to good, while durability is thought to be moderate.
 The metal walls were showing signs of corrosion, particularly around the holes which were punched to increase water flow through the units.
 However, after 2.5 years, corrosion was present only on the surface of the metal, not yet affecting its strength.

-Also assessed in 1996 were the two single hopper cars in 90 feet of water which were located about 60 feet from each other at the same location as the stacked railroad hopper cars discussed above.
+Also assessed in 1996 were the two single hopper cars in 90 feet of water, which were located about 60 feet from each other at the same location as the stacked cars.
 Fish species diversity was similar to the larger stacked car reef, but fish abundance was lower on these individual units.
 This would be expected due to the smaller profile and footprint of these individual units.
 It was observed that some of the welds at the corners of the cars were cracking; however, it is not known to what degree this will affect the structural integrity of the units.
-Based on the observations, an hypothesis was developed that the individual hopper cars were subjected to greater hydrodynamic forces per car, compared to the stacked units in which the currents/surges were deflected by the various angles of metal and thus reduced in force.
+Based on these observations, it was hypothesized that individual hopper cars were subjected to greater hydrodynamic forces per car, compared to the stacked units in which the currents/surges were deflected by the various angles of metal, and thus reduced in force.
 That evidence has led to the conclusion that any future deployments should stack rail cars, rather than deploying them as individual units (Tom Maher, personal communication).

-The hopper cars were visually inspected by Lee County artificial reef staff in December 2001.
-Most of the hopper cars were still intact with the main pile of cars showing good integrity.
-However, there were some individual cars that showed loose, flapping sides and others with sides missing completely.
-Fish population levels were still classified as good with schools of very large crevalle jack and barracudas.
+The hopper cars were again visually inspected by Lee County artificial reef staff in 2001.
+Most of the hopper cars were still intact, with the main pile of cars showing good integrity; however, there were some individual cars that showed loose, flapping sides and others with sides missing completely.
+Fish population levels were still classified as good, with schools of very large crevalle jack and barracudas.
 Goliath grouper were also present.
-In early March 2002, the Lee County reef coordinator fished the site and caught his bag limit of 14-18 inch long gray snapper (Chris Koepfer, personal communication).
-The "Charlies #1" 90 feet deep hopper car pile was inspected on April 21, 2003, nine years post deployment.
-Gaping corrosion holes had appeared in the metal sides of the cars, resulting in the physical loss of about 50% of the side plating surface area of cars either through corrosion, or physical loss of metal plates.
+Further inspection in 2003, nine years post-deployment, revealed gaping corrosion holes in the metal sides of the cars, resulting in the physical loss of about 50% of the side plating surface area, either through corrosion or physical loss of metal plates.
 Bare frames were exposed.
 Fouling on the remnant metal on the sides was light because of the layers of metal sloughing off.
 The stacking of the cars still provided some complexity.
 (Chris Koepfer, personal communication).
-Twenty one fish species were noted under conditions of 50-60 feet of visibility in 72 degree bottom temperatures.
+Twenty-one fish species were noted under conditions of 50-60 feet of visibility in 72-degree bottom temperatures.
 Scamp, greater amberjack, gray snapper, and lane snapper reported as common (20-99 specimens each) and yellowtail snapper were observed as frequent (11-20 specimens).
 A Lee County Fish Census Field Report in 2003, monitoring a railroad hopper car site, also noted several Goliath grouper.